-Marijuana Addiction Treatment Center in Austin, Texas
+Marijuana Addiction Treatment in Central Texas

-Due to its rapid legalization in the United States, many mistakenly believe that marijuana use is completely safe.
+Due to its rapid legalization across the United States, many mistakenly believe that marijuana use is completely safe.
 Unfortunately this puts many people at risk for developing dangerous addictions, either to marijuana itself, requiring marijuana addiction treatment, or to other “harder” substances.
 Although marijuana is admittedly not as physically addictive as other substances, it does carry a risk for serious psychological addiction and pose some major health risks.

 Effects of Marijuana on the Mind and Body

 Marijuana affects the cannabinoid receptors in the brain that influences pleasure, as well as sensory and time perception.
 Those receptors also affect thinking, concentration, and memory, which is part of the concern of widespread marijuana use.
 Some studies now suggest damage to the brain that occurs with marijuana use could be long-lasting or even permanent, especially when use begins at a relatively young age.
-Since individuals under the age of 25 don’t have fully developed brains, drugs like marijuana can affect them particularly strongly.
+Since individuals under the age of 25 don’t have fully developed brains, drugs like marijuana can affect them more acutely.

 Other effects of marijuana include: